awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 The configuration for this scenario includes a virtual private cloud \(VPC\) with a public subnet and a private subnet\.
 We recommend this scenario if you want to run a public\-facing web application, while maintaining back\-end servers that aren't publicly accessible\.
 A common example is a multi\-tier website, with the web servers in a public subnet and the database servers in a private subnet\.
 You can set up security and routing so that the web servers can communicate with the database servers\.

-The instances in the public subnet can send outbound traffic directly to the internet, whereas the instances in the private subnet can't\.
-Instead, the instances in the private subnet can access the internet by using a network address translation \(NAT\) gateway that resides in the public subnet\.
-The database servers can connect to the internet for software updates using the NAT gateway, but the internet cannot establish connections to the database servers\.
+Instances in a public subnet can connect directly to the internet through an internet gateway\.
+Instances in a private subnet can connect to the internet using a network address translation \(NAT\) gateway, but can't receive unsolicited inbound connections from the internet\.

 This scenario can also be optionally configured for IPv6\.
 Instances launched into the subnets can receive IPv6 addresses, and communicate using IPv6\.
 Instances in the private subnet can use an egress\-only internet gateway to connect to the internet over IPv6, but the internet cannot establish connections to the private instances over IPv6\.
-For more information about IPv4 and IPv6 addressing, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.
+For more information about IPv4 and IPv6 addressing, see [IP addressing for your VPCs and subnets](vpc-ip-addressing.md)\.

 For information about managing your EC2 instance software, see [Managing software on your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html) in the *Amazon EC2 User Guide for Linux Instances*\.